Skip to main content

 Selecting & Copying

 Click a cell to select it.
-Drag to select a range, or Shift+click to select a range.
-Click row numbers to select entire rows, or Cmd+click for multiple non-contiguous rows.
+Drag or Shift+click to select a range.
+Click row numbers for entire rows; Cmd+click for non-contiguous rows.
 Select cells and press Cmd+C for TSV, Cmd+Shift+C for CSV, or Cmd+Option+J for JSON.

 Copy options in context menu